d2l-ai/d2l-en/chapter_optimization/adagrad.md

 Convex optimization problems are good for analyzing the characteristics of algorithms.
 After all, for most nonconvex problems it is difficult to derive meaningful theoretical guarantees, but *intuition* and *insight* often carry over.
 Let's look at the problem of minimizing $f(\mathbf{x}) = \frac{1}{2} \mathbf{x}^\top Q \mathbf{x} + \mathbf{c}^\top \mathbf{x} + b$.

-As we saw in :ref:`sec_momentum`, it is possible to rewrite this problem in terms of its eigendecomposition $Q = U^\top \Lambda U$ to arrive at a much simplified problem where each coordinate can be solved individually:
+As we saw in :numref:`sec_momentum`, it is possible to rewrite this problem in terms of its eigendecomposition $Q = U^\top \Lambda U$ to arrive at a much simplified problem where each coordinate can be solved individually:

 $$f(\mathbf{x}) = \bar{f}(\bar{\mathbf{x}}) = \frac{1}{2} \bar{\mathbf{x}}^\top \Lambda \bar{\mathbf{x}} + \bar{\mathbf{c}}^\top \bar{\mathbf{x}} + b.$$